golanlevin/ExperimentalCapture/students/irene/final-project/final-project.md

 The code in this repository should compile fine in ofx 0.8.4 with the supplied examples.
 To render in ofx 0.9.0, you need to change the mesh code within the openframeworks library.
 There seems to be an error with the way the load() function in the new version loads color.
 Instructions for that to be uploaded soon.

+You'll have to unzip the ply files because they were too large to upload to github.

 ---

 # Special Thanks